 Instructions

-- Preheat the oven to 400° fahrenheit.
+- Preheat the oven to 400° Fahrenheit (200° Celsius).
 Then line a 12 cup muffin tin with paper liners or grease and dust with flour.

-- Make the pecan crumble topping.
-But first make sure to find the ingredient amounts at the bottom of the recipe that are just for the crumble topping.
-Then mix the flour, pecans, sugar, and cinnamon together in a small bowl.
+- Make the pecan crumble topping by mixing the flour, pecans, sugar, and cinnamon together in a small bowl.
 Now, drizzle in the maple syrup.
-Next, add the cold cubed vegan butter and combine it all together with a fork or your fingers.
-I use my fingers.
-You want a crumbly texture.
-You basically smush it all together until it is combined but chunky.
+Next, add the cold cubed vegan butter and combine it all together with a fork or your fingers until it's crumbly.

 - In a large bowl sift together the flour, cornstarch, baking powder, baking soda, and salt.
 Then add the pumpkin pie spice, brown sugar, and sugar.
 Now, use a whisk to mix all the dry ingredients together.
-You must make sure that the brown sugar has no lumps and is complete incorporated.
-I even use my hands.
-In the end it should feel like smooth sand.
+Make sure the brown sugar has no lumps.

-- In a different medium sized bowl, combine the almond milk, pumpkin puree, oil, apple cider vinegar, maple syrup, and vanilla extract.
-Then whisk together until nice and smooth.
+- In a different medium sized bowl, whisk together the almond milk, pumpkin puree, oil, apple cider vinegar, maple syrup, and vanilla extract until nice and smooth.

 - Create a well in your dry ingredients.
-Then add the wet pumpkin mixture to the bowl of dry ingredients and fold to combine just until moistened.
+Then add the wet pumpkin mixture and fold to combine just until moistened.
 Do not overmix.

-- Divide the batter evenly into the prepared muffin tin.
+- Divide the batter evenly into the cups of the prepared muffin pan.

-- Now top each muffin with the pecan crumble mixture.
+- Top each muffin with the pecan crumble mixture.
 It should be about 2 tablespoons of crumble per muffin.

 - Bake the muffins for 18 to 20 minutes until golden brown and a toothpick comes out clean.
 When done allow the muffins to cool in the tin for about 5 minutes before removing them to finish cooling on a cooling rack.

 - Store in an airtight container once the muffins are completely cool.
-They will keep for about a week.
+They will keep for about 5 days to a week.
 You can also store them in a sealed bag or container in the freezer for up to 3 months.